This page lists my holdings as of December 2024 and summarises my overall investing approach.

 None of the investments listed below, or anywhere else on this site, should be considered as buy, hold or sell recommendations.
 That’s also why I tend to avoid stating any specific position sizes.

-Please note that I am not registered to give any kind of financial advice and what I think suits my investment purposes and my tolerance for risk may not be appropriate for anyone else.
+Please note that I am not registered to give any kind of financial advice and what I think suits my investment purposes and my risk tolerance may not be appropriate for anyone else.

 As the saying goes, you should always do your own research.